brianedwards00/FlaskAndReact/README.md

 ---
 ## How To Install Project on Your Computer
 #### Prerequisites
-On the command line, run the following to install the necessary components:
+On the command line, run the following to install the necessary coding language and package manager:
 - `sudo apt install python3.8`
 - `sudo apt-get install yarn`
 - `sudo apt-get update`